-"I felt very connected to the material taught."
+"I felt very connected to the material."

 |Most courses at SNU contain

-I expect students to produce written work that is focused, well developed, organized and relatively free of grammatical, punctuation, and spelling errors.
+I expect students to produce written work that is focused, well developed, organized, and relatively free of grammatical, punctuation, and spelling errors.

 Papers falling short of this standard will not be graded.
 That work will be returned to the students for further revision and resubmission.